SangerGroup/openagent-java/README.md

 ## Running
 First of all, make sure you have Java installed; it doesn't matter whether it's the JRE or the JDK.

 Download the repo.
-Open the "jars" folder, then the "test" folder.
+Open the repo folder, then the "jars" folder, then the "test" folder.
 Double-click on the jbuddy.jar file.
 If that doesn't work, follow these steps for your operating system and file manager below:
 ### Windows & Windows Explorer
 Hold down <kbd>Shift</kbd>, and right-click.
 Click "Open command window here" or "Open PowerShell window here", whichever comes up.
 When it comes up, type `java -jar jbuddy.jar`.